Tutorial for LSCM UVs (Unwrap 3D Pro)

 We learned how to use the LSCM UVs tool to minimize texture distortion and how

-to modify the UV mapping by locking UVs.
-In short, the LSCM UVs tool allows users
+to modify the UV mapping by pinning UVs.

 That's it!
 If you have any other questions about LSCM UVs, please let us know.